NicolasAssouline/FoundryVTT-In-Person-Toolbox/README.md

 _Credit for the base version goes to [MatthijsKok](https://gitlab.com/MatthijsKok)_

-The original was outdated and didn't work for the current FoundryVTT version - This module looked perfect for use when DM-ing for my group, so I updated it to work with FoundryVTT 11, polished up the code and added a couple new features
+The original was outdated and didn't work for the current FoundryVTT version - This module looked perfect for use when DM-ing for my in-person group, so I updated it to work with FoundryVTT 11, polished up the code and added a couple new features

 This repository is a reupload due to [the original](https://gitlab.com/MatthijsKok/mobile-token-movement) being on Gitlab